miraymania/nightbot/README.md

 # How the NightBot works:
 <i> Example: </i>
 After getting the first input, the while loop starts working.
 The input is the argument of `NightBot()` function.
 With each new input the function works again.
-Eith the exit command the loop is executed.
+The loop is executed with the exit command.